 Reflux Disease is a common condition that goes by many names: GERD, acid reflux, heartburn or indigestion.
-More than one in five people in the U.S. experience symptoms, including: heartburn, difficulty or pain with swallowing, chronic cough, asthma, morning hoarseness or sore throat, and voice changes.
+More than one in five people in the U.S. experience the following symptoms:

 - Sleep on a wedge pillow to elevate your whole head and torso at night

-- Eliminate or limit alcohol intake, especially close to bedtime
+- Eliminate or limit alcohol and caffeine intake, especially close to bedtime

 - Lose weight if you are overweight

 - Limit meal size and avoid eating late in the evening